What Is Cardio And Why Should You Do It?

 What Is Cardio?

-“Cardio” is short for “cardiovascular”, a term used for the circulatory system consisting of the heart and blood vessels in your body.
-What people usually refer to when using the word are endurance exercises that strengthen this network.
-These exercises are done for longer stretches of time, making the heart beat faster and pumping more blood through your system, the blood carrying nutrients and oxygen to every cell.
+What people refer to when saying they “do cardio” are endurance exercises that strengthen this network.
+Those are done for longer stretches of time, make the heart beat faster and pump more blood through your system, which carries nutrients and oxygen to every cell.

-Now why would we deliberately choose to do this, make our hearts beat faster and get all sweaty and exhausted?
+But why would we deliberately choose to do this, make our hearts beat faster and get all sweaty and exhausted?
 There are ten good reasons:

 1. Cardio helps you lose weight